-Community services boards (CSBs) serve localities across Virginia in providing mental health services and resources to families by locality.
+Community services boards (CSBs) serve localities (regional and sometimes by county) across Virginia in providing mental health services and resources to families by locality.
 In addition to mental health services, they also provide services for individuals with intellectual disabilities and people with substance use disorder.

 There are 41 CSBs throughout Virginia.
-Each CSB is managed and funded by its respective local government.
+Each CSB is funded by state and local government, and is managed locally.
 For this reason, there is a great deal of variation in the number and types of services offered by each CSB.